-Dallas Reverse Mortgage Lenders
+Reverse Mortgage Calculator

-All Reverse began in 2004 and as the name implies, the only loan product that All Reverse Mortgage® originates is the residential reverse mortgage loan.
+All Reverse Mortgage was incorporated in CA November 2004 and as the name implies, the only loan product that All Reverse Mortgage, Inc. (ARLO™) originates is in fact, the reverse mortgage.

 Dallas Reverse Mortgage Facts

-HUD Approved Direct Lenders
+HUD Approved Direct Lender

-Conversion Mortgage (HECM or "Heck-um").
+All Reverse Mortgage, Inc. (ARLO™) is approved with the Department of Housing and Urban Development (HUD) to originate, underwrite and close the HUD Home Equity Conversion Mortgage (HECM, or "Heck-um").
 The HECM is HUD's acronym for their reverse mortgage loan.

-already own their home and are looking either pay off their existing loan and have no more monthly mortgage payment, utilize their equity for other purposes if they have no existing loan, or possibly a combination of both.
+All Reverse Mortgage, Inc. (ARLO™) originates in Dallas and closes both refinance loans, where borrowers already own their home and are looking to either pay off their existing loan and have no more monthly mortgage payment, utilize their equity for other purposes if they have no existing loan, or possibly a combination of both.

-About All Reverse Mortgage
+About All Reverse Mortgage®

 Only a seasoned originator can readily inform borrowers which program will best suit their needs and the positives and negatives of each so that the borrower can make an informed decision.
 It is no longer uncommon anywhere in the country for a market to be a solid HUD HECM market and then within just a short distance for a niche jumbo market to be located where there is a need for a jumbo program.